11 Herbs & Mushrooms Great for Skin Health

 Like gynostemma, He Shou Wu helps preserve dermal fibroblasts.

-A study showed this, demonstrating that He Shou Wu helped skin resist damage from UV rays, slowing the aging process and possibly reducing the risk of skin cancers.
+A study showed this, demonstrating that He Shou Wu helped skin resist damage from overexposure to UV rays, slowing the aging process and possibly reducing the risk of skin cancers.

 Hate or love it, in the world of herbal healing, dandelion is here to stay—even if it’s not welcome in most gardens or lawns.